ChrisMarshallNY/ITCB-master/README.md

 It will also have complete, App-Store-ready applications for MacOS, iOS/iPadOS, WatchOS and tvOS.
 Each app will implement a common Bluetooth "SDK" framework.

-It is our hope that you can find great utility in this codebase in your own endeavors.
+It is our hope that this codebase can provide great utility in your own endeavors.

 *"A ship in harbor is safe, but that is not what ships are built for."*
 - John A. Shedd